research-software-collaborations/research-software-collaborations.github.io/pages/about/overview.md

 spectrum.
 It will seed research software collaborations on specific projects across its networks in the U.S., Europe and India by leveraging an international training network, fellowships and software-focused researcher exchanges.
-HSF-India will iteratively build on these seeds towards a broad and sustainable international research software collaboration with three key research themes:
+Building on pioneering efforts by the [HEP Software Foundation (HSF)](https://hepsoftwarefoundation.org), HSF-India will iteratively build on these seeds towards a broad and sustainable international research software collaboration with three key research themes: